Abraham Hamadeh: Early life and education

 Hamadeh was born in Chicago, Illinois, and later moved to Phoenix, Arizona.
 He is the youngest child in a family of Syrian immigrants and grew up in a mixed-faith household, with a Muslim father and a Druze mother.
 He is also Kurdish on his paternal grandmother's side.

 Hamadeh attended Arizona State University for his undergraduate degree and later earned his Juris Doctor from the James E. Rogers College of Law at the University of Arizona.
 While attending law school, the Arizona Prosecuting Attorneys' Advisory Council awarded Hamadeh the Udall Fellowship.

 Military service

 Hamadeh has served in the U.S. Army Reserve as an intelligence officer since 2016, attaining the rank of captain.
-He was deployed to Saudi Arabia in 2020 after al-Qaeda claimed responsibility for the terrorist attack on Naval Air Station Pensacola in December 2019.
+He was deployed to Saudi Arabia in 2020.
 He trained members of the Saudi armed forces for 14 months before returning to the U.S. in 2021, receiving a Meritorious Service Medal for his service.